defisaver/defisaver-sdk/ACTIONS.md

 <a name="SendTokenAction"></a>

 ## SendTokenAction
-Transfers specified token to specified address
+Transfers specified token from recipe (DsProxy) to specified address

 **Kind**: global class
 <a name="new_SendTokenAction_new"></a>